 I really didn’t think my life was that interesting, but hey, I’ll play along.
-I’m glad you’re digging in deeper to The Creative Side.
+I’m glad you’re digging in deeper.
 Read on…

-I’ve Had A Hard And A Blessed Life – Nothing Good Comes Easy
+I’ve Had a Hard and Blessed Life – Nothing Good Comes Easy

 I was born on the East Coast, the son of a preacher.
 My early childhood was good.
 When I was 10 years old, our family moved from Maine to Washington State to become members of a unique religious group.
 Well, it was a cult.